GasLog Ltd. (GLOG): What is good about stock?

 The consensus among analysts is that GasLog Ltd. (GLOG) is an Overweight stock at the moment, with a recommendation rating of 2.2.
-1 analysts rate the stock as a Sell, while none rate it as Overweight.
-3 out of 11 have rated it as a Hold, with 7 advising it as a Buy.
+None of the analysts rate the stock as a Sell, while none rate it as Overweight.
+4 out of 11 have rated it as a Hold, with 7 advising it as a Buy.
 None have rated the stock as Underweight.
-The expected earnings per share for the stock is -$0.03.
+The expected earnings per share for the stock is $0.1.

 GasLog Ltd. (NYSE:GLOG) trade information